zulucmd/zulu/README.md

 # Installing
 Using Zulu is easy.
 First, use `go get` to install the latest version of the library.
-This command will install the `cobra` generator executable along with the library and its dependencies:
+This command will the library and its dependencies:

     go get -u github.com/gowarden/zulu